...Good for: Large animals, reef life and health, underwater photography, visibility and advanced divers

 Hin Daeng (Thai for Red Rock) is a huge underwater formation protruding only 3 metres above the surface.
 The eastern and northern sides are relatively shallow, whereas the western and southern sides features a long sandy slope with coral patches and a drop off that just keeps on getting deeper.

 Looking at the bare rocks above water, you would have no idea that Hin Daeng is such a beautiful dive site below water.
-Many local dive pros rate this as their favourite dive site.
+Many local scuba professionals rate this as their favourite dive site.
+It is a site for advanced divers, due to its depth and the potential for strong currents and surface swells.

 Ascending to the shallows you'll see crocodile long toms and barracuda stalking their prey, and large schools of fusiliers darting to and fro.
 The shallow rocks hide a multitude of shrimps, crabs, cowries and moray eels.
+Scorpionfish can also be found lying in ambush.
 There's plenty to see here, even on your safety stop!
 Hin Daeng lies within the Mu Koh Lanta National Marine Park.

 Depth: 5 - >40m